huaminghuangtw/Evergreen-Notes/Permanent-Notes/relationships.md

 1. Outreach involves meeting new people and reconnecting with those you may not see regularly.
 2. Connection focuses on nurturing deeper, more meaningful bonds with those already in your life.

 ---

+It's usually better to be nice than right.

+---